MiraGeoscience/geoapps/docs/content/installation.rst

     :align: center
     :width: 200

-Registering the Conda distribution as the default Python 3.10 interpreter is totally optional.
+Registering the Conda distribution as the default Python 3.10 interpreter is optional.
 Preferably uncheck that box if you already have Python 3 installed on your system.

 .. note:: We recommend installing **Miniforge**: beyond being smaller,